 - Double check the cable and power connection.
 It might be reversed.

 - Do any transistor or regulator over-heat?

 - It might be reversed or placed in the wrong place.
 Double check this.

 - Test for short circuits or funky solderings.

-- Check that power reaches the IC sockets as it should.
-Check their datasheets and/or CAD files to check wich legs are power ones
+- Check that +12v and -12v power reaches the IC sockets as it should.
+Check their datasheets and/or CAD files to check which legs are power ones

-- If no volts are present, doublecheck power soldering points and paths for the ones did not worked.
+- If no volts are present, double check power soldering points and paths for the ones that did not work.

-- Place ICs, making sure they are in their right place, properly oriented and no legs are bent.
+- Insert the ICs, making sure they are in their right place, properly oriented and no legs are bent.

-- Does any of them overheat?
-Doublecheck their placing and polarity
+- Do any of the ICs overheat?
+Double check their placing and polarity